mzattera/v4j/docs/005/index.md

   This was pointed out as early as in [TILTMAN (1967)](../biblio.md) (p.
 9 paragraph (o)), but also by [Stolfi](https://www.ic.unicamp.br/~stolfi/EXPORT/projects/voynich/00-06-07-word-grammar/) (see "Discussion and conjectures").

-- Similarly, the "slot" structure of words will condition character entropy in the text.
-Therefore, attempts to assign a natural language to the Voynich by looking at similarities in character entropy seem not to be based on solid ground.
+- Similarly, the "slot" structure of words will condition character entropy in the text, as already noted in [BOWEN (2020)](../biblio.md), Therefore, attempts to assign a natural language to the Voynich by looking at similarities in character entropy seem not to be based on solid ground.

 - Because of this structure of Voynich words, removing a character in a word (that is, emptying a slot), has good chances to produce a valid word.
 The below table shows how many times removing a character from a